The Wizard of Oz

 Review by Ernest Edwards

-This stage production of the classic Wizard of Oz is very true to the 1939 movie of the same name.
+This stage production of the classic The Wizard of Oz is very true to the 1939 movie of the same name.
 Similar to the movie there is some double casting going on.
-The three farm hands named Zeke Hickory, and Hunk do have some easter eggs about which characters they will be once we go over that rainbow after the tornado scene.
+The three farm hands named Zeke, Hickory, and Hunk do have some easter eggs about which characters they will be once we go over that rainbow after the tornado scene.

-Just like in the movie Professor Marvel is also the Wizard, Almira Gulch is also the Wicked Witch of the West.
+Just like in the movie Professor Marvel is also the Wizard, Almira Gultch is also the Wicked Witch of the West.
 In this stage production the actress playing Aunt Em is also Glinda the Witch of the North.

 | The stage, before the musical begins |

 This is a very talented cast.
-You have Zeke/Cowardly Lion is played by Reed Sigmund, Hickory/Tin Man is played by Regina Marie Williams, Hunk/Scarecrow is played by Dean Holt, Aunt Em/Glinda is played by Becca Clair Hart, Uncle Henry/Gatekeeper is played by Riley McNutt, and Almira Gulch/Wicked Witch of the West is played by Autumn Ness.
+Zeke/Cowardly Lion is played by Reed Sigmund, Hickory/Tin Man is played by Regina Marie Williams, Hunk/Scarecrow is played by Dean Holt, Aunt Em/Glinda is played by Becca Claire Hart, Uncle Henry/Gatekeeper is played by Riley McNutt, and Almira Gulch/Wicked Witch of the West is played by Autumn Ness.
 I had a great view of the stage from row O on the main floor, but I spent most of the show saying to myself “I know that voice” of the actor who played the Wizard.
 I read the cast list after the show, and noticed the actor who played Professor Marvel/The Wizard is JoeNathan Thomas, who played the General in White Christmas the past two holiday seasons at Chanhassen Dinner Theatres.
 That’s where I have heard his voice before.

 | The stage, during intermission |